Advisory Solar String Guidance Explained

 What the string fields mean

 Panels per string is the suggested series count.
 String count is the number of parallel strings.
-Estimated string Vmp and estimated string Voc are the indicative operating and open-circuit string voltages under the current simplified model.
+Estimated string Vmp and Estimated string Voc are the indicative operating and open-circuit string voltages under the current simplified model.
 PV voltage limit is the planning limit the app compared against.

 Why panel count increases